Call us today! 1.800.923-7878

 Mistletoe Extract is one of the most widely studied alternative therapies for cancer.
-It has been used for hundreds of years to treat conditions such as infertility, arthritis, hypertension and headaches.
+It has been used for hundreds of years to treat conditions such as infertility, arthritis, hypertension, and headaches.

-Mistletoe Treatment at Sunridge Medical
+Mistletoe Extract Treatment at Sunridge Medical

 In the early 1920’s mistletoe was suggested as a cancer treatment.
 Now it is one of the most widely studied alternative treatments for cancer.
 Since the use of mistletoe has increased enormously, many cancer patients worldwide, and particularly in Germany, use mistletoe in some form, mostly in conjunction with other cancer treatment methods such as radiation, chemotherapy, or surgery.
 In certain European countries, the preparations made from European mistletoe (Viscum album) are among the most prescribed drugs offered to cancer patients and are even covered under many insurance plans.